Best & Worst Days to Fly for the Holidays – Thanksgiving & Christmas 2023

 The Vacationer’s Final Thoughts

-Ideally, you have already booked your 2021 holiday travel.
+Ideally, you have already booked your 2022 holiday travel.
 If you have not done so already, there is still time to get a deal, but you need to move quickly.
 Shoot for the dates discussed in the article and avoid the bad ones.
-After the holidays are over, follow our best days of the week to fly guide.
+After the holidays are over, follow our best days of the week to fly and our best day of the week to book flights guides.

 Editorial Disclosure: Opinions expressed here are the author’s alone, not those of any bank, credit card issuer, hotel, airline, or other entity.
 This content has not been reviewed, approved, or otherwise endorsed by any of the entities included within the post.